20 Successful Female Entrepreneurs & Businesswomen in Australia

 – As per a recent report, only 22% of Australian Startups have Women Founders and there are only 33% of women business owners (source: SmartCompany).

 It is true that women still have a long way to go before balancing the scale ratio of men to female entrepreneurs in Australian companies, but the good news is that many are rising to the occasion.

 As a matter of fact, Australian Female Entrepreneurs have come a long way.

 Consider this – According to a report published by PMC Australia, the number of women business owners has grown by 46% in the last 2 decades in Australia.

 Time to jump to the list and look at some of the prominent female businesswomen and entrepreneurs in Australia.

 Net Worth: $22.7 billion

-We start with Gina Rinehart (born 1954), an Australian heiress, mining magnate, CEO, and owner of Hancock Prospecting, privately-owned mineral extraction, and exploration.
+The First name on this prestigious List of Famous Entrepreneurs (Australian Women) is Gina Rinehart (born 1954), an Australian heiress, mining magnate, CEO, and owner of Hancock Prospecting, privately-owned mineral extraction and exploration.
 (Source: Hancock Prospecting)

-Gina’s father Lang Hancock started the company, which she took over after her father’s death in 1992 and rebuilt financially distressed company.
+Gina’s father Lang Hancock, started the company, which she took over after her father’s death in 1992 and rebuilt a financially distressed company.